UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 ## Abstract

-Rapid response to natural hazards, such as floods, is essential to mitigate loss of life and the reduction of suffering.
+Rapid response to natural hazards, such as floods, is essential to mitigate loss of life1and the reduction of suffering.
 For emergency response teams, access to timely and accurate data is essential.
 Satellite imagery offers a rich source of information which can be analysed to help determine regions affected by a disaster.
 Much remote sensing flood analysis is semi-automated, with time consuming manual components requiring hours to complete.
 In this study, we present a fully automated approach to the rapid flood mapping currently carried out by many non-governmental, national  and  international  organisations.
 We take a  Convolutional  Neural  Network  (CNN) based  approach  which  isolates  the  flooded  pixels  in  freely  available  Copernicus  Sentinel-1 Synthetic Aperture Radar (SAR) imagery, requiring no optical bands and minimal pre-processing.
-Our methodology reduces the time required to develop a flood map by 80%, while maintaining the required performance standards over a wide range of locations and environmental conditions.
+We test a variety of CNN architectures and train our models on flood masks generated using a combination of classical semi-automated techniques and extensive manual cleaning and visual inspection.
+Our methodology reduces the time required to develop a flood map by 80%, while achieving strong performance over a wide range of locations and environmental conditions.
 Given the open-source data and the minimal image cleaning required, this methodology can also be integrated into end-to-end pipelines for more timely and continuous flood monitoring.

 ## Tables and Figures